Dream-Part-II/ankr-research/asylo-framework-evaluation/README.md

 Asylo (https://asylo.dev/) is a framework for enclave applications developed by Google folks.

 Asylo aims to streamline development of applications on trusted executions environments (TEEs) such as Intel SGX and ARM TrustZone.
+Asylo already supports SGX hardware mode.

 Most importantly, Asylo aims to make enclave application development transparent to the user:
 > Asylo supports an expanding subset of POSIX, which enables running POSIX applications in an enclave with little to no source modification.